 - Master Swordsman: The basic gist of the class.

-- Out of Focus: Since the debut of the Magus; the Eldritch Knight was the original Magic Knight.
+- The Artifact: Since the debut of the Magus; the Eldritch Knight was the original Magic Knight.
 The iconic magus even used to be the illustration for the eldritch knight.
+The class is still canon but it's unlikely to see much love in official material.

 - Magic Librarian: Because of their deep studies and keeping of secrets and, well, lore, they can perform many unusual feats and abilities.